yingweiwo

 Absorption, Distribution and Excretion

-Half Life: Approximately 94 minutes, however the metabolites have a serum half-life of 16 to 48 hours.
+Half-life: Approximately 94 minutes, but the serum half-life of the metabolites is 16 to 48 hours.

-Approximately 94 minutes, however the metabolites have a serum half-life of 16 to 48 hours.
+Biological half-life Approximately 94 minutes, but the serum half-life of the metabolites is 16 to 48 hours.

-The half-life of lomustine metabolites is biphasic; although the initial plasma half-life is 6 hours, the second phase plasma half-life is 1-2 days, and 15-20% of the metabolites remain in the body 5 days after administration of lomustine.
+The half-life of lomustine metabolites is biphasic; although the initial plasma half-life is 6 hours, the second phase plasma half-life is 1-2 days, and 15-20% of the metabolites remain in the body even 5 days after lomustine administration.

 Toxicity/Toxicokinetics